DuckDivers/dd-cf7-constant-contact-v3/README.txt

 *   Full Address Information including Country

 Some uses for this plugin would be to add an optional checkbox to a regular contact form where users can subscribe to a single or multiple CTCT lists.
 You could also include this with a product registration form, or pretty much make every form on your website a possibility for users to subscribe to your Constant Contact Lists.

+### Additional Features
+* Spam Prevention - Submitted e-mail addresses are subjected to a domain verification script, before they're submitted to Constant Contact.
+This helps keep your contact list cleaner.
+* Failsafe Methods- In the event that Constant Contact's API is down, the plugin will store failed attempts and retry twice daily until they are successfully added.
+* Error Reporting - If email addresses are submitted and rejected, an email is sent to the admin.
+Admin will be informed of users who may have unsubscribed previously and other constant contact error codes.
+* Authentication Failure Notification - in the event that the authorization to constant contact is lost, the admin will get a notification to re-authorize the application.

 There will be a pro version available that can connect with any available Constant Contact field, including custom fields that you've defined in your Constant Contact account.